 - any surplus for emergency and nonbudgeted expenditures the AER deems necessary.

 Each year, a company receives an invoice from the AER for its share of the total levy.
 A company’s annual levy is based on its share of the industry’s estimated liability, as determined by our Licensee Liability Rating Program and the Oilfield Waste Liability Program.
-The invoiced amount must be paid by cheque, bank draft, money order, or cash.

 Any company that does not pay the orphan levy may face consequences.
 Learn about our compliance and enforcement tools.